paulliwali/proejcteuler-python/README.md

 **While-at-it Goal:** To learn, *forcefully learn*, to use Vim as my primary development environment for Python.
 As well becoming comfortable working with Bash.

-My setup for completing the Project Euler problems will by my HP 11" Chromebook with [crouton](https://github.com/dnschneid/crouton) with just the CLI.

 **Resources:**

 - [Project Euler](projecteuler.net)